Mexico president blasts telecoms firms over roadblocks to registry

 Backed as a measure to improve public safety by the Senate this month, the registry would require companies to pay for collection of their clients’ biometric data, which would then be stored and managed by the telecoms regulator.

-Mexico's data protection body plans to challenge the registry before the Supreme Court. read more Judges have also suspended its implementation, according to local media.
+Mexico’s data protection body plans to challenge the registry before the Supreme Court.
+Judges have also suspended its implementation, according to local media.

 But Lopez Obrador said telecoms providers were impeding a law designed to protect people.